Healthy food doesn’t have to cost a lot! Stay healthy and on-budget with these 8 tips.

 3. Eat whole fruits.

-Whole fruits offer more fibre, vitamins and long-term energy than 100% fruit juice.
+Whole fruits offer more fibre, vitamins and long-term energy than 100% fruit juice, and are usually cheaper and less wasteful than pre-cut fruit.

 4. Eat soups, stews and chilies.